al3monni/MNIST_CIFAR10_classification_tf2/README.md

 Step 2: Install CUDA

-The following steps referred to hosts with NVIDIA GPU, for a CPU or ROCm installation refer to the [Vitis AI documentation](https://xilinx.github.io/Vitis-AI/3.5/html/docs/reference/system_requirements.html).
+The following steps referred to hosts with NVIDIA GPU, for a CPU or ROCm installation refer to the [Vitis AI™ documentation](https://xilinx.github.io/Vitis-AI/3.5/html/docs/reference/system_requirements.html).

 For NVIDIA GPUs, ensure NVIDIA drivers and the Container Toolkit are correctly installed: